WEBSITE REDESIGN

 To prepare for usability testing, I identified four key tasks based on user needs expressed during the interviews.

-Access lesson materials for a class.
+Access class lesson materials

 TASK FLOW